Dhurkesh-B/Outing-form/README.md

-this is the outing form website created for our college at a hackathon during 1st year this send the data to and excel sheet
+this is the outing form website created for our college at a hackathon during 1st year this send the data to and excel